mischkiey/auth-graphql-client/README.md

 * Using ReactJS, NodeJS, Express, GraphQL, Prisma, & PostgreSQL

-* Created and submitted in fulfillment of the technical challenge for the Web Developer Position at StageWood Consortium, Inc.
+* Created and submitted in fulfillment of the technical challenge for the Web Developer position at StageWood Consortium, Inc.

 <br>